Captain-Rohith/Linux-Loginware/README.md

 chmod +x $(TARGET_DIR)/etc/init.d/S99chromium
 ```

-### 4. Building the System
+### 4. Rebuilding the System

-To build the entire system, use the following command:
+To rebuild the entire system, use the following command:

 ```bash
 make